-NOTES
+NOTES:

-- 1 For a coarse grained soil with a fines content between 5% and 12%, the soil is given a dual classification comprising the two group symbols separated by a dash; for example, for a poorly graded gravel with between 5% and 12% silt fines, the classification is GP-GM. - Where the grading is determined from laboratory tests, it is defined by coefficients of curvature (C_c) and uniformity (C_u) derived from the particle size distribution curve. - 3 Clay soils with liquid limits > 35% and ≤ 50% may be classified as being of medium plasticity. - The U line on the Modified Casagrande Chart is an approximate upper bound for most natural soils.
+- 1 For a coarse grained soil with a fines content between 5% and 12%, the soil is given a dual classification comprising the two group symbols separated by a dash; for example, for a poorly graded gravel with between 5% and 12% silt fines, the classification is GP-GM. - 3 Clay soils with liquid limits > 35% and ≤ 50% may be classified as being of medium plasticity. - 4 The U line on the Modified Casagrande Chart is an approximate upper bound for most natural soils.